 Upon entering, the child-size woman was immediately surrounded by cafe baristas crying her name in joy as though they had not seen her in many ages.
 This was a moment of celebration.
 Hugs were fulsomely exchanged, and every employee had to crouch considerably to administer an embrace that would not be too awkward.

 Who was this center of such lavish attention, this magical elf?
 From where does she hail?
 Was she treated so kindly out of pity?
-That seems entirely doubtful.
-Short, maybe, but also a human being, and one with many friends.
+That seems doubtful.
+Short, maybe, but also a human being, and one with many adoring friends.

 Arriving later, a very rangy barista saw the woman and bent down dramatically to hug her, his body a folding, upright accordion.
 She asked him if he’d sprouted even taller since they last met.
 No, he laughed.

 She also laughed, chuckling, “Maybe I just shrunk.”

 Freaks they may be, but Siamese, or conjoined, twins aren’t freaky enough for me.
 They are marvelous and reality-bending, sometimes shocking but usually just remarkably human and, despite wincing deformities, almost normal.
 They are not, as so many freak show stars are reduced to, depraved monsters.

 Take Chang and Eng, the most famous of all conjoined twins.
 Whisked from their native Siam (present-day Thailand) as teenagers by Western opportunists who swore to bring them back to their aggrieved mother in five years time, the twins embarked on a journey that would take them to America and England as wildly celebrated sideshow attractions.
 They would never return home.

 It was the early 1800s and the boys, who became forever known as the “original Siamese twins,” wowed spectators used to ogling human marvels, from the limbless to the scale-covered and, later, the extreme likes of the Elephant Man and Jo-Jo the Dog-Faced Boy.